husarnet/husarnet-ros2router/README.md

 ## General Example

-The all-in-one example, that should be fine in most cases (both with ROS 2 n) is in the `demo/auto/general` directory.
+The all-in-one example, that should be fine in most cases (both with ROS 2 nodes running on host and in Docker containers) is in the `demo/auto/general` directory.

 ```yaml
 services: